dataminer-site/dataminer-site.github.io/docs/archive/0.8/extensions/sqlite.md

 CALL sqlite_attach('sakila.db');
 ```

-The tables in the file are registered as views in DuckDB, you can list them as follows:
+The tables in the file are registered as views in dataminer, you can list them as follows:

 ```sql
 PRAGMA show_tables;